 Startup Culture: Definition, Importance, How to Build

-A secret ingredient spicing up the startup failure rate can also lie on other surfaces.
+Other secret ingredients spicing up the startup failure rate can also lie on other surfaces.
 In pursuit of shared goals, the company unites diverse individuals for collaborative and results-oriented work.
 If this work doesn't reside in a peculiar startup atmosphere and organizational environment, the company fails to inspire employees to perform at their highest potential.

 To address this limitation, the concept of startup culture evolved in the second half of the 20th century.
 Startup culture refers to a set of values, beliefs, practices, and norms that shape the work environment and ethos of young and dynamic companies.